keithmcnulty/scraping/README.md

 | 9    | Gloria Gaynor              | Never Can Say Goodbye        |
 | 10   | AWB                        | Pick Up The Pieces           |

-## Writing a function to grab any set of Eurovision Song Contest results
+## Example: Writing a function to grab any set of Eurovision Song Contest results

 Similarly, we can create a function `get_eurovision()` to scrape the results of any [Eurovision Song